CIbeh/Assignments/README.md

 # GES 778 Advanced Visualization and Presentation
 ## Summary
-Contains homework assignments and class practical work for GES 778 Advanced Visualization and Presentation
+This repo contains homework assignments and class practical work for my GES 778: Advanced Visualization and Presentation class